ahmad-hamade/terraform-eks-config/README.md

 ## Compatibility

-This module can be used with Terraform `0.12.x` and `0.13.x`.
+- This module can be used with Terraform `0.12.x` and `0.13.x`

-All examples mentioned in the usage section are tested with Kubernetes EKS 1.17.
+- All examples mentioned in the usage section are tested with Kubernetes EKS 1.17

-## Dependencies

-This module expects an EKS cluster created and its up and running.
+- EKS cluster is configured with OIDC identity provider

 ## Usage